-(a) Assessment of the technological aspects of new imaging to help identify the most appropriate imaging equipment to take care of our patients.
+(a) Assessment of the technological aspects of diagnostic imaging equipment to help identify and recommend the most appropriate choice to take care of our patients.

-(c) Working closely with our radiologist colleagues to determine how imaging equipment should be used to obtain the best possible images, whilst limiting the amount of radiation used to the lowest possible that is compatible with diagnostic image quality.
+(c) Working closely with our radiologist colleagues to determine how imaging equipment should be used to obtain the best possible images, whilst using the lowest amount of radiation that is compatible with the required diagnostic image quality.

-(d) Estimating radiation dose to patients and making recommendations about the likely effects of radiation exposure.
+(d) Estimating radiation dose to patients and advising them about the likely effects of radiation exposure.